chairforce2/PANOS-GlobalProtect/README.md

 5. You will need to deploy certs for the GP portal/gateway as well.
 These can be signed by the same root CA you already created on your device, but now we are just going to have them be mapped to the IP/DNS Name for the untrust interface GP is deployed on, and they will instead serve the purpose of a VPN Server instead of for HTTPS.
 See https://github.com/chairforce2/panos-and-certificates/blob/main/README.md

-6. you may need to check and/or edit the NAT policy on the firewall itself (Dynamic IP and port)
+6. you may need to check and/or edit the NAT policy on the firewall itself (Dynamic IP and port) -> this should be taken care of in the configs that already have GP configured, but will not for the pre-GP config